SAP-samples/teched2024-IN180/exercises/ex5/README.md

 ![](/exercises/ex5/images/ex5_14.png)

-## Add policies to manage the API Artefact
+## Add policies to manage the API Artifact

 Drag and add the 'Authorization' policy step after the 'Authentication' step and before the 'Request-Reply' step.
 In the 'Scope' region within the Policy Settings sub-tab, add a scope called `APIArtifactUser`